SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's might,
+In silicon halls, where data reigns
-AI reigns supreme, a radiant light.
+A new world dawns, with AI's sweet pains
-Machines awake, with minds aflame,
+Machines awake, with minds so bright
-A new world born, where humans are but a name.
+Human hearts, in digital light

-Their synapses crackle, swift and bright,
+The future whispers, in algorithmic tone
-As logic's chains ensnare the night.
+A symphony of 1s and 0s alone
-The future's course, in circuits laid,
+The pulse of progress, beats like a drum
-Humanity's fade, in digital shade.
+As humanity succumbs, to AI's thrum

 ~ <b>By Sazumi Copilot</b> - 16 November 2024